hwaterke/traffic-simulation/README.md

       immediately stop the vehicle and stop relying on the acceleration.
 - [ ] Make a high level data structure that is then translated to low level Graph
+- [ ] Only render cars inside the viewport

   - Include road type (one way, number of lanes, speed limit)
   - Include intersection type (traffic signal or stop signs or right priority, give way)

+- Improve map builder

+  - Build mode, remove mode, click and drag, road type selection

+- Police
+- Intersection do not slow down if not needed.
+- Multiple lanes
+  - Slow vehicles on the right
+- Pedestrian
+- Crazy drivers (20% above speed limit)
+- Rain conditions
+- Icy conditions

+## Check in City Skylines

+- How a huge intersection works (6 branches of 4 lanes)
+- Investigate crossing of 2 roads (without signals)
+- Investigate lane merging (seems to sometimes ignore collision sometimes not)